Discover Swiss Financial Secrets That Maximize Your Money!

 If you are not necessarily looking for a private bank or a fully-fledged solution, I would recommend Selma over Alpian.

 One advantage of Alpian is that you can personalize your portfolio to a higher degree.
-By talking with the wealth managers, you can influence your portfolio.
+By speaking with the wealth managers, you can influence your portfolio.
 With Selma, your personalization would be very limited.

 Alpian vs Investart